chenuxian/Remote-Control/README.md

 # How to run?
 First, you need 2 computers, one run as the server, and the other run as the client.
-Go into the src folder, and type these command on your terminal.
-Or you can just directly run these program on IDE, like eclipse.
+Type these command on your terminal, or you can just directly run these program on IDE, like eclipse.

 **Server**:
+<code>cd src</code>
 <code>javac ServerLoginFrame.java</code>
 <code>java ServerLoginFrame</code>